Application Guide

 Based on this role, you may be asked about:

-- Not demonstrating specific AI tool experience or interest in AI-powered learning
+• Not demonstrating specific AI tool experience or curiosity about AI in learning

 This position is open until filled.
 However, we recommend applying as soon as possible as roles at mission-driven organizations tend to fill quickly.